shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 The oven timer went off, an insistent beep.
 "Dessert?"
 Holly asked.

 Henry caught a swinging foot under the table, and gave a little squeeze.
 "Something much, much better than that, Poppet."

 ***

-This film would be Sylvie's fifth, and the riskiest project yet.
-It was something rather ambitious, a high-tech thriller with filming locations all over the country.
-Yesterday she had left town to wrap up the last week of shooting; when she returned, she would begin the laborious editing process, and with any luck the movie would be released next year.

-It seemed like ages ago, when Henry had discovered the script for the film.
-There on the shelf in the laundry room, he had found a stack of typed pages rolled into a tube, held together by a rubber band.
-Sylvie had taken Holly on an errand run, and wouldn't be back for several hours.
-He had unrolled the thick bundle and started to read.
-Some pages were heavily scarred with red ink, others with just a couple of inscrutable underlines and question marks.
-A scene towards the end of the screenplay had caught his eye, a few lines of dialogue circled three or four times over.
-In the margin, a cartoon drawing of a girl with buggy eyes and a slightly upturned nose that could only be his daughter.

-That night, after putting Holly to bed, he had opened a bottle of wine, presented a half-full glass to Sylvie with one hand, and the rolled up manuscript with the other.

-Sylvie, it turned out, had sketched out a tremendous plan for this film - extravagant sets, innovative scenes, a handful of big-name stars.
-It had been Henry who encouraged her to seek investors from her old contacts in publishing.
-That was a short couple of years ago; now, Sylvie's sketch was nearly complete.

-***